Flexible Distribution Alignment: Towards Long-tailed Semi-supervised Learning with Proper Calibration: Experiments

-To assess our method, we employ an Exponential Moving Average (EMA) network that updates parameters at each step with a decay of 0.999 \cite{berthelot2019remixmatch,oh2021daso}.
-Following common practice~\cite{fan2021cossl}, we report the average of the \textit{test balanced accuracy} over the final 20 epochs.
+To assess our method, an EMA network updates parameters at each step with a decay of 0.999 \cite{berthelot2019remixmatch,oh2021daso}.
+We report the average of the \textit{test balanced accuracy} over the final 20 epochs~\cite{fan2021cossl}.
 We provide the mean and standard deviation from three independent runs.
-Additionally, we utilize the Friedman ranking \cite{Friedman1937ranking, Friedman1940ranking} to fairly assess various algorithms across different settings, subsequently determining the final ranking from the Friedman scores, following the methodology in \cite{wang2022usb}.
-Unless stated otherwise, we reproduce all methods using unified codebases \cite{wang2022usb}\footnote{\href{https://github.com/microsoft/Semi-supervised-learning}{https://github.com/microsoft/Semi-supervised-learning} (MIT license)} for CIFAR10, CIFAR100, and STL10, and \cite{fan2021cossl}\footnote{\href{https://github.com/YUE-FAN/CoSSL}{https://github.com/YUE-FAN/CoSSL} (MIT license)} for ImageNet127.
+Friedman ranking \cite{Friedman1937ranking, Friedman1940ranking} is used to fairly assess algorithms across different settings, subsequently determining the final ranking from the Friedman scores, following the methodology in \cite{wang2022usb}.
 All experiments were conducted on a single Nvidia V100-32GB GPU within a local cluster.
-A discussion on running times is deferred to the appendix.
+A discussion on running times is deferred to Appendix B.

-\subsection{Main results}
+\subsection{Main Results}

 In this section, we present extensive experiments to evaluate the performance of our approach against several SOTA approaches.
 These methods include a supervised baseline (using only labeled data), FixMatch \cite{sohn2020fixmatch} (SSL baseline), SoftMatch \cite{anonymous2023softmatch} (stronger SSL baseline), as well as representative LTSSL algorithms, including DARP \cite{kim2020darp}, CReST+ \cite{wei2021crest}, ABC \cite{lee2021abc}, DASO \cite{oh2021daso}, DebiasPL \cite{wang2022debiasmatch}, CoSSL \cite{fan2021cossl}, and UDAL \cite{lazarow2023udal}.
 To demonstrate the effectiveness of our method across diverse scenarios, we assess its performance under varying levels of label shift in Table~\ref{tab:sota_cifar_more_labels}, different degrees of class imbalance under low-label regimes in Table~\ref{tab:sota_cifar_stl_fewer_labels}, and an exceptionally challenging scenario on ImageNet127 in Table~\ref{table:large-scale-datasets}.
 Furthermore, we investigate model calibration in Section~\ref{sec:calibration}.